ShahVandit8/profile-x/README.md

 ## 💡 Inspiration

-Profile-X was inspired by **[Daniel Cranney's ProfileMe.dev](https://profileme.dev/)**.
+Profile-X was inspired by Daniel Cranney's ProfileMe.dev.
 A big shoutout to Daniel for the original idea and design!

 ---